Wang-Lin-boop/AlphaFoldDB_Processing/README.md

 Traditional methods explore potential Protein-Protein Inteaction and Protein-Ligand Interaction by molecular docking.
 The molecular docking is highly dependent on the protein structure, the [Alphafold DB](https://alphafold.ebi.ac.uk/) gives us a large amount of high quality structures.
 Howerver, many low confidence structures of disordered regions let it difficult for these structures to be used for molecular docking.

-Here, we provide a scirpt (`Domain_Parser-BioStructures.jl`) to extract ordered structures from the structure of alphafold DB for molecular docking.
+Here, we provide a scirpt (`Domain_Parser.jl`) to extract ordered structures from the structure of alphafold DB for molecular docking.

 <div align="center" style="border-top:1px solid black;border-botton:1px">
 <img src=https://user-images.githubusercontent.com/58931275/127742323-e3959e4a-6de6-467c-86d7-0b8aad36bcda.png width=60% />